How can I get funding?

 I am very excited.
 How do I apply?

 We are glad you are so excited.
-Please go into the application system to apply.
+Please go into the calendar to find the event(s) you are interested in and click “apply”.
 Also, have a look at the Application Criteria for more information.
 We have built an online application process to facilitate a better and faster application experience.

 When is the application deadline?